-Owners Martin and Yang Sun (also of Brunswick’s Steam Junkies) wanted their new spot to embrace the laid-back familiarity of Tokyo’s izakayas, with a minimalist design (by Fitzroy's Figureground Architecture) that sees the food take centre stage.
+Owners Martin and Yang Sun (also of Brunswick’s Steam Junkies) have given this spot the laid-back familiarity of Tokyo’s izakayas (Japanese snack-and-drink bars), with a minimalist design.

 Textured concrete walls and plywood tables create a stripped-back aesthetic.
 Grey curtains, navy-blue tiling and a handful of lunar-eclipse wall lights stop the space from feeling sterile.
 Loud music adds an inner-city buzz.

-On the Japanese-inspired brunch menu you’ll find fluffy soufflé pancakes with sweet red-bean paste, verjuice-pickled peach, matcha syrup and citrus mascarpone; crabmeat croquettes with avocado, yuzu miso cream and salmon roe; and a five-seed cracker with oyster mushroom, black fungus, and blue-cheese dressing.
+On the brunch menu you’ll find fluffy soufflé pancakes with sweet red-bean paste, verjuice-pickled peach, matcha syrup and citrus mascarpone; crabmeat croquettes with avocado, yuzu miso cream and salmon roe; and a five-seed cracker with oyster mushroom, black fungus and blue-cheese dressing.

-The night-time menu is much larger and moves beyond Japanese fare, bringing in elements of Chinese and Thai.
+The night menu is much larger and brings in Chinese and Thai elements.
 Start with the miso-glazed eggplant and the tuna carpaccio – pan-seared, flecked with salmon roe and fanned out on a bed of green vegetables – then try gyumeshi (a rice bowl topped with beef and onion in a slightly sweet sauce), or Szechuan fried chicken.

-Grab a Suntory beer, or for the less hop-inclined, a wine list comprises exclusively Australian and New Zealand drops.
+There’s Suntory beer and a wine list of Australian and New Zealand drops.
 There’s also an approachable, fruit-heavy cocktail menu, and a small selection of Japanese whisky and sake.